Bringing AI into the enterprise

 - Managers, vice presidents, and C-level decision makers

-- An understanding of the business problems that you are interested in solving
+- A basic understanding of the business problems you're interested in solving

 What you'll learn